 Requirement 2: Stay Ahead of the Evolving Threat Landscape

 Modern web security requires the ability to block malware from both suspicious and legitimate sites before it reaches a user.
 Business tools that increase productivity can significantly increase the probability that users will encounter malware.
 Even legitimate websites can pose a threat by malware designed to hide in plain sight.
 Web security in this environment must be capable of dynamic reputation – and behaviour-based analysis.
-It also must be nuanced enough to support policies that give employees customized access to the sites they need while selectively denying the use of undesired sites and features like web-based file sharing.
+It also must be nuanced enough to support policies that give employees customised access to the sites they need while selectively denying the use of undesired sites and features like web-based file sharing.

 Requirement 3: Handle the Wide Variety of Spam and Viruses

-Phishing continues to prove its value to criminals as a tool for malware delivery and credential theft because users still fall prey to familiar spam tactics, according to the Cisco 2015 Annual Security Report.
+Phishing continues to prove its value to criminals as a tool for malware delivery and credential theft because users still fall prey to common spam tactics, according to the Cisco 2015 Annual Security Report.

 Modern email security solutions can help reduce the chance that critical data will leave the network either by accident or by design.
-Organizations need the ability to detect, block, and manage risks in outbound email.
+Organisations need the ability to detect, block, and manage risks in outbound email.
 Solutions with content-aware, policy-based data loss prevention (DLP) and encryption capabilities can offer that protection.
-Outbound antispam and antivirus scanning, along with outbound rate limiting, helps organizations keep compromised machines or accounts from ending up on email blacklists.
+Outbound antispam and antivirus scanning, along with outbound rate limiting, helps organisations keep compromised machines or accounts from ending up on email blacklists.

 Requirement 5: Addresses New Attack Vectors as They Emerge

-Preventing data from leaving the network and ending up in the hands of unauthorized users also requires organizations to know at all times which users are attempting to gain access to the network, from what location, and from what type of device.
+Preventing data from leaving the network and ending up in the hands of unauthorised users also requires organisations to know at all times which users are attempting to gain access to the network, from what location, and from what type of device.
 This requires a highly secure mobility solution that can provide information on user identity and location, device operating system and version, and user access privileges.
 Next-generation firewalls can then enforce network access based on context.
 Enterprises should look for email security solutions that offer flexible deployment options that encompass physical appliances, virtual appliances, the cloud, and hybrid offerings.
 In addition, solutions should be able to scale from hundreds to thousands of users with little disruption.